 ELA Instruction Hub for Reading, Writing, and Language Growth

-The ELA hub helps teachers coordinate literacy instruction across reading, writing, speaking, and language conventions.
-Instead of disconnected activities, this page supports coherent planning where students read closely, discuss evidence, and produce writing tied to authentic texts.
-Resources are organized by major strands so you can move from skill diagnosis to targeted practice quickly.
+The ELA hub helps you plan reading, writing, speaking, and language instruction in one place.
+Instead of disconnected activities, you can run a clear cycle where students read closely, discuss evidence, and write from real texts.
+Resources are grouped by strand so you can move from skill gaps to targeted practice quickly.

 Practical classroom use

-Use this hub to build short literacy cycles: anchor text, explicit mini-lesson, structured partner practice, and writing response.
-For intervention groups, choose one narrow skill target such as inferencing or sentence fluency and teach it through repeated, scaffolded routines.
-For accelerated classes, combine genre analysis with independent inquiry and discussion seminars.
+Use this hub to build short literacy cycles: anchor text, mini-lesson, partner practice, and writing response.
+For intervention groups, choose one narrow skill target like inferencing or sentence fluency and repeat it with support.
+For advanced classes, combine genre analysis with independent inquiry and discussion.

 Unique classroom example: A teacher introducing argument writing can assign a brief nonfiction text set, guide students through claim-evidence-reasoning annotations, run a 10-minute discussion protocol, and then have students draft a one-paragraph claim response with direct textual evidence before revising for clarity and tone.